mikeizbicki/cmc-csci143/week_00/README.md

        You should [work through the task instructions](https://github.com/mikeizbicki/cmc-csci143/blob/2022spring/caveat_tasks/typespeed.md), which will also help you review basic terminal commands.

-1. Complete each of the following exercises.
+1. Each of the following problems asks you to write a bash command to complete some task.
-   Enter your completed answers into sakai.
-   (Enter the commands, not the output of the commands.)
+   You should submit the commands (not the output of the commands, but the actual commands) to sakai.
+   **This is the only lab task that requires that you turn anything in.**

     1. Write a 1-line command that counts the number of times the user `mizbicki` is logged in.
        The command should print only a single number and nothing else.

-       HINT:
+       > **HINT:**
+       >
-       Use the `finger`, `grep`, and `wc` commands piped together.
+       > Use the `finger`, `grep`, and `wc` commands piped together.
-       Use the command `man wc` to figure out how to limit `wc`'s output to only the number of lines.
+       > Use the command `man wc` to figure out how to limit `wc`'s output to only the number of lines.

     1. Write a 1-line command that counts the number of zip files contained in the directory `/data/Twitter dataset`.